 In particular, those which feature roof trusses are unable to be converted into a livable space, since the roof lines often lie too low.
-In order to pass code, the minimal height between the floor and ceiling must be 2.4 meters.
-As well, a standard sized staircase demands at least 3 meters of floor space.
+In order to pass the code, the minimum height between the floor and ceiling must be 2.4 metres.
+Also, a standard-sized staircase demands at least three metres of floor space.

 Even if your attic meets all of the legal requirements, you will need to make sure it has adequate load-bearing capacity.
 This is extremely important for safety purposes, which is why you should hire a local contractor to perform an inspection.

 3. Install Energy-Efficient Windows

 Due to the fact that attics account for nearly half of all the heat loss in a home, we simply cannot stress this enough.
 Attic conversion relies heavily on the type and quality of the windows that are installed.